Centre Manager

 Riding Coach

 Often seen with two pairs of glasses on her head, Sharon loves being part of the riding coaching team.
-"It's absolutely fabulous seeing how horses help people relax, build their self-confidence, learn something new, and even reduce some aches, pains and stiffness", she says.
-Sharon had a horse called Henry many years ago, but took a break from horses while working and having a family.
-She is now so happy to be with RDA and back working with horses again.
+“It's absolutely fabulous seeing how horses help people relax, build their self-confidence, learn something new, and even reduce some aches, pains and stiffness”, she says.
 By the way, Sharon loves making things for riding sessions.
 Look out for the washing machine!

 Carriage Driving Coach